IBM/model-evaluation-workbench/README.md

 ## 2. Create the Cognitive models

 For this pattern to demonstrate, we would be creating & using Natural Language Classifier(NLC) models.
 This code pattern requires at least two NLC models to compare and evaluate.
-So, we will create two instances of the NLC service.
+So, we will create two classifier models in one NLC service instance.

 ### 2.1 Create NLC service instances: